Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
 Can we truly balance innovation with the needs of the people?
 The pressure to conform to economic demands is overwhelming."

-*She reflects on her motivations, realizing that her goals, while different, stem from a shared desire to create a better future with Marcus.*
+*She reflects on her motivations, realizing that her goals, while different, stem from a shared desire to create a better future alongside Marcus.*

 ### Scene 1: Ethical Dilemma
 *Setting: A conference room filled with stakeholders discussing AI regulations.*